 And “strength training,” like traditional Kegels, is usually not very fruitful because brute force doesn’t get applied accurately or efficiently if we can’t sense and feel the details.
 When the efforts are intense, and/or we’re already chronically tight, we can’t sense and control our muscles clearly.

-So one intention in this lesson is learn to sense and use the minimum necessary tone for the moment.
+So one intention in these lessons is to learn to sense and use the minimum necessary tone for the moment.
 We’re more interested in lowering the bottom of the variability of your pelvic floor tone than raising the top.

 This actually gives us a faster, stronger, and more thorough ability to increase pelvic floor tone precisely as needed, where needed, and only when needed.

-The Zoom discussion afterwards is worth a listen for all donors!
+The Zoom discussion afterwards (at the 45-minute mark) is worth a listen!

 Members and Patrons.
 Learn more or login: